digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 ### Functionality

 These relays are quite similar to the [4-Way Mini-ISO](#4-way-mini-iso-relay) relays, however they have another pin available, for when the relay is not switched.
-As a result, this is probably best not to be used for a circuit that is constantly powered, as it will likely cause a constant power leak from the car battery, even when off.
+As a result, this is probably best not to be used for a circuit that is constantly powered, as it will likely cause a parasitic draw from the car battery, even when off.

 ### Example - switching between exclusive systems
 - Connect low amperage power to pin 86